vadimiljin/r4mstdata/README.md

 ## Available Schema Definitions

 Each JSON file in this repository corresponds to a page on Route4Me's website https://route4me.com.
-The schema definitions help search engines better understand and display our content.

 ### Pages